 Unit mind cannot function without a body (subtle or material).
 The Cosmic Mind, however, can exist and function without the physical universe.

-Universal spiritual philosophy teaches that God and Godhead are One.
-This is known as Nonduality which is very difficult to understand intellectually.
-God has infinite number of names, attributes and dimensions.
+Spiritual philosophy teaches that God and Godhead is One.
+This is very difficult to understand intellectually.
+Confusion arises because God has infinite number of names, attributes and dimensions.
 Godhead is nameless, dimensionless and free of attributes.
-Yet, they are the same!
-This is very confusing?
-Soul Monism tries to solve this mystery by promoting the perspective of the soul.
+This is the biggest mystery!

 Soul and mind are different